sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/quantizing-model.rst

 This guide describes how to apply model quantization with the Default Quantization method without accuracy control, using an unannotated dataset.
-To use this method, you need to create a Python script using an API of Post-Training Optimization Tool (POT) and implement data preparation logic and quantization pipeline.
+To use this method, create a Python script using an API of Post-Training Optimization Tool (POT) and implement data preparation logic and quantization pipeline.
 If you are not familiar with Python, try :ref:`command-line interface <optim_perf__pot_cli>` of POT which is designed to quantize models from OpenVINO `Model Zoo <https://github.com/openvinotoolkit/open_model_zoo>`__.
 The figure below shows the common workflow of the quantization script implemented